Description

 'The Maximum Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 It is the length of time the account was in the Max Drawdown.
 A Max Drawdown measures a retrenchment from when an equity curve reaches a new high.
 It’s the maximum an account lost during that retrenchment.
 This method is applied because a valley can’t be measured until a new high occurs.
 Once the new high is reached, the percentage change from the old high to the bottom of the largest trough is recorded.'

-• The maximum time in days below previous high water mark over 5 years of WisdomTree Europe Hedged Equity Fund is 268 days, which is lower, thus better compared to the benchmark SPY (439 days) in the same period.
+• Looking at the maximum days below previous high of 279 days in the last 5 years of WisdomTree Europe Hedged Equity Fund, we see it is relatively lower, thus better in comparison to the benchmark SPY (488 days)

 AveDuration:

-• The average days under water over 5 years of WisdomTree Europe Hedged Equity Fund is 68 days, which is lower, thus better compared to the benchmark SPY (106 days) in the same period.
+• Looking at the average days under water of 87 days in the last 5 years of WisdomTree Europe Hedged Equity Fund, we see it is relatively lower, thus better in comparison to the benchmark SPY (122 days)

 Performance (YTD)